bteger508/Heap-basedPriorityQueue/README.md

 # Heap-based Priority Queue
-- Python implementation of a Heap-based Priority Queue
+- Python implementation of a max priority queue based on CLRS3, chapter 6.5.
 - Developed by Alex Saunders and Ben Eger